Reading & Development: 1-2 hours

 Prerequisites

-The following screenshots show the demonstration application created in the previous HI Service Developer Guides with our new extended functionality to interact with the My Health Record system.
-We will continue using this demonstration throughout all of the My Health Record Developer Guides.
+The following screenshots show the demonstration application created in the previous HI Service Developer Guides with the new extended functionality to interact with the My Health Record system.
+This guide will continue using this demonstration in addition to all of My Health Record Developer Guides.
 At the end of this guide, you will have a patient appointment screen which verifies whether a My Health Record exists for a patient, and if so enables the My Health Record button.
-You will notice that the 2nd screenshot is a mockup of a very basic patient appointment screen, your software may have a similar screen (i.e. GP software) or may be based on entirely different workflows (i.e. Pharmacy Dispensing software).
+You will notice that the second screenshot is a mockup of a very basic patient appointment screen, your software may have a similar screen (i.e. GP software) or may be based on entirely different workflows (i.e. Pharmacy Dispensing software).

 Introduction to DoesPCEHRExist